-The Compensation Committee also recommended, and the Board has adopted, a long-term compensation plan that contemplates the granting of options on a periodic basis in the discretion of the Board of Directors pursuant to the Company's 1998 Stock Incentive Plan.
+The Company has adopted a long-term compensation plan that contemplates the granting of options on a periodic basis in the discretion of the Board of Directors pursuant to the Company's 1998 Stock Incentive Plan.
 The Committee believes that stock options are a desirable form of long-term compensation because they more closely align the interests of the executives with those of the stockholders.
-The Committee recommended, and the Board approved, the granting of options to purchase an aggregate of 100,000 shares of Common Stock of the Company to the five executive officers named in the Summary Compensation Table in January 1998 and options to purchase an additional 228,000 shares in December 1998.
+During 1999 the Committee recommended, and the Board approved, the granting of options to purchase an aggregate of 247,912 shares of Common Stock of the Company to the five executive officers named in the Summary Compensation Table.
 See "Stock Options" above.
 As in past years, the number of shares subject to options granted to each executive reflects a subjective, long-term evaluation of the executive as well as the nature of his duties and level of experience.

-The percentage of total compensation represented by salary, bonus and stock options for 1998 was determined by the Committee and the Board.
-Among the factors considered by the Committee and the Board was a study provided by an independent consultant as well as input from individual members of the Committee and the Board.
+The percentage of total compensation represented by salary, bonus and stock options for 1999 was determined by the Committee and the Board.
+Among the factors considered by the Committee and the Board was a study provided by an independent consultant in 1998 as well as input from individual members of the Committee and the Board.
 No specific formulas were used to determine the relative mix of the three forms of compensation.